avimaybee/focusflow/COMPREHENSIVE_UX_AUDIT_AND_IMPROVEMENTS.md

 - Increase line-height to 1.6-1.8 for readability
 - Use font-weight strategically: 400 (body), 500 (emphasis), 700 (headings)

 **Status Update:** Chat conversation typography now uses a 15px base size with 1.65 line-height via `src/app/globals.css`, easing readability while we roll the broader type scale across the app.
+Chat timeline spacing also increased to 16-24px between messages for better visual separation.

 ---